dsgrid/dsgrid/dev/spark_overview.md

   instructions](#installing-a-spark-standalone-cluster-on-an-hpc).

 - AWS EMR cluster: The EMR scripts in the dsgrid repo at `/emr` will create a Spark cluster on EC2 compute nodes with a cluster manager.
-The cluster managers allow multiple users to access a single cluster and offer better job scheduling.
+The cluster manager allows multiple users to access a single cluster and offers better job scheduling.
 Refer to the README.md in that directory.

 ### Run Spark Applications